drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-01/exercise.md

 > Yikes, the SECTION 31 blueprint instructions are intense. `cw721-soulbound` was easy, but why is the `passport-token` section so long?
 The librarian scribes hired by SECTION 31 to write all this down must have been paid by the word count.

-In this lesson we'll be making the token collection contract, but let's take a moment to review what we've done and why.
+In this lesson, we'll create the token collection contract, but let's take a moment to review what we've done and why.

 ### Custom NFT Logic

 Changing the behavior of `cw721` is undesirable (not to mention dangerous), since it's the standard for CosmWasm NFTs.
 It was a neccessary evil in our case, because `cw721` was developed with asset transfers in mind.

-Most times when you need to implement custom behavior, it can be achieved by adding the logic in the token collection, or by modifying `cw721-base` with a new implementation and then changing the package name (e.g. `cw721-my-custom-nft`).
-Our problem was when we tried to do it that way, the NFT contract was left with dangling entry points that were always failing.
+Most times when you need to implement custom behavior, it can be achieved by adding the logic to the token collection, or by modifying the actual package (e.g. `cw721-base`) with a new implementation and then changing the package name (e.g. `cw721-my-custom-nft`).
+However, when we tried to do it this way, the NFT contract was left with dangling entry points that were always failing.

 ```rs
 // An entry point function that can never succeed is never a good idea